-From 1 January 2019, leases are recognised as a right-of-use asset and a corresponding liability from the date when the leased asset becomes available for use by the Group.
+Leases are recognised as a right-of-use asset and a corresponding liability from the date when the leased asset becomes available for use by the Group.
 Right-of-use assets that are subleased under an operating lease or otherwise meet definition of investment property are presented within investment properties rather than separately in the statement of financial position.